mstksg/inCode/copy/entries/advent-gol.md

 We run into problems working with this format, though.
-For example, if we're computing a neighbor of `0,1,1,1,3,5,5,6`,  we can imagine that the very first `1` could move to be a `2`, resulting in `0,2,1,1,3,5,5,6`.
+For example, if we're computing a neighbor of `0,1,1,1,3,5,5,6`,  we can imagine that the very first `1` (the w coordinate) could move to be a `2`, resulting in `0,2,1,1,3,5,5,6`.
 However, we're now in *un-normalized* territory...we have to re-sort it to turn it into `0,1,1,2,3,5,5,6`.
 This encoding isn't something we can directly manipulate in a nice way.

 Because we don't care about order, what if we instead encoded each higher-dimensional coordinate as "count of each value seen?"
 For example, we